How can excepted group life assurance schemes help you?

 The benefit from an EGLAS can only be paid in lump sum form.
 Therefore, it is not possible to use an EGLAS to provide dependants’ pensions.

-Lump sum benefits can only be paid for deaths before age 75.
+Lump-sum benefits can only be paid for deaths before age 75.

 The method of calculating death benefits must be the same for all individuals covered under the EGLAS policy.
 For example, it is not possible to insure a certain group of employees for a lump sum of three times salary, and another group of employees for a lump sum of four times salary under the same policy.
-However, it is possible for one EGLAS to hold two or more policies which each provide a different level of benefit to a different group of employees i.e. one benefit formula under each policy.
+However, it is possible for one EGLAS to hold two or more policies that each provide a different level of benefit to a different group of employees i.e. one benefit formula under each policy.

 Death Benefits can only be paid to an individual or charity, and not to any other person covered by the policy (unless that person is a relative or dependant of the person who died).